Change Your Words, Change Your Mindset: A Simple Guide to Transforming Your Way of Thinking

 “I want to exercise because it makes me feel good.”

-This subtle shift makes a huge difference in how we feel about tasks, responsibilities, and even our personal growth.
+This small change can make a big difference in how we feel about our tasks, responsibilities, and personal growth.

 “I need a drink.”